Name: Dr Mat Page

 What does your current work involve?

 Currently, I spend a lot of my time doing research.
 I study supermassive black holes, the processes which take place around them and their history and role in shaping the Universe towards its present shape.
 I work mostly with satellite data taken from the XMM-Newton X-ray observatory but also travel to ground based observatories to take data.
 I spend much of my time analysing data from these observatories, and writing computer programs to help me analyse the data.
 I travel quite frequently to other Universities within the UK and abroad to present my research to other scientists, and to take part in several committees that are designing astronomical telescopes and satellites for the future.
 I frequently have to review and assess other scientists' work and proposals.
 I also supervise undergraduate and PhD students who are undertaking research projects at MSSL.
-Soon I will be teaching astronomy and space science undergraduate students at University College London.
-I am currently working on the new lecture course (X-ray and gamma-ray astronomy) that I will be teaching.
+I lecture "High Energy Astrophysics" and "Cosmology and Extragalactic Astronomy" to students taking the UCL Diploma in Astronomy.
+This is a part time, evening course and it is really good to teach because the students are always full of enthusiasm.